Brezovica pri Metliki: Enclave border dispute

-In 2015, the complex border line in this area attracted the attention of the Polish tourist Piotr Wawrzynkiewicz, who learned from Wikipedia that there was a small unclaimed piece of land and claimed it for his micronation Kingdom of Enclava.
-The novelty attracted significant international media attention at the time.
+In 2015, the complex border line in this area attracted the attention of the Polish tourist Piotr Wawrzynkiewicz, who learned from Wikipedia that there was a small unclaimed piece of land and claimed it for his micronation, "Kingdom of Enclava".
+The novelty attracted international media attention at the time.
 Later, the Slovene Ministry of Foreign Affairs stated that this was Slovenia's territorial claim, also claimed by Croatia, to be resolved by the Permanent Court of Arbitration at The Hague, in which a decision was rendered 29 June 2017.
-Therefore, the founder moved his micronation to the border between Croatia and Serbia, in the vicinity of Liberland.
+Wawrzynkiewicz then relocated his novelty to an unclaimed Croat-Serb border area.

 One enclave (Brezovica Žumberačka) belonging to Croatia had already existed at this location (see diagram).
 A second enclave was created on 29 June 2017 when the Permanent Court of Arbitration decided that a disputed 2.4 ha parcel adjoining the enclave is part of Slovenia, thus completing the encirclement of the second Croatian enclave.
-It was this parcel that had been claimed as Enclava.
-Croatia has stated that it will ignore the arbitration decision.
+It was this parcel that had been claimed as "Enclava".
+When the arbitration decision was issued, Croatia refused to implement it.